sous-chefs/java/README.md

 `update-alternatives` script.
 This is all handled in the `java_ark` LWRP.

+For both **debian** and **centos/rhel**, this recipe pulls the binary distribution from the Oracle website, and installs it in the default *JAVA_HOME* for each distribution.
+For debian/ubuntu, this is */usr/lib/jvm/default-java*.
+For Centos/RHEL, this is */usr/lib/jvm/java*.

+After putting the binaries in place, the oracle recipe updates **/usr/bin/java** to point to the installed JDK using the `update-alternatives` script.
+Prior setting the _alternative_ of each command the recipe **removes** any reference of the given command in the _alternatives_ lib folder (_/var/lib/alternatives/_).

 ## oracle_i386

 This recipe installs the 32-bit Java virtual machine without setting